gvoze32/CerberusObfuscator/README.md

 ## 🚨 Security Warnings

-⚠️ **IMPORTANT**: Protected scripts are **hardware-bound** to this machine
+⚠️ **IMPORTANT**: Protected scripts are **portable and universal**
-- Cannot run on different computers
+- Can run on any compatible system with required dependencies
-- Hardware changes will prevent script execution
+- Keep your obfuscator safe for future obfuscation needs
-- Backup obfuscator and system configuration safely
+- Backup obfuscator configuration safely

 ⚠️ **GitHub Token**: Use tokens with minimal scope (gist only)